 We died to sin.
 This is a historic fact.
 This happened.
+That's what the aorist tense and the indicative mood tell us.

 /If you are a believer in Christ, this happened to you.\

 Sin was our master until the day we believed in Christ.
 We were slaves to sin.
 But then we believed in Christ, and our servitude to sin ended.